Vacancies and Needs

 Portland Coyote Crew

-The Portland Coyote Crew (a partnership between the Human Society of the United States and a number of Portland-area nonprofits) pursues ongoing learning about urban coyotes and educates the public on how to keep people, pets, and coyotes safe.
+The Portland Coyote Crew (a partnership between the Humane Society of the United States and a number of Portland-area nonprofits) pursues ongoing learning about urban coyotes and educates the public on how to keep people, pets, and coyotes safe.
 Volunteers will learn about urban coyotes from experts and pass that education on to the public via flyers, lawn signs, and presentations to the Neighborhood Association about how we can better coexist with coyotes.